pypi/warehouse/docs/user/OIDC-publishing/using-a-publisher.md

     repository-url: https://test.pypi.org/legacy/
 ```

-### The manual way
+## The manual way

+!!! warning

     **STOP!
 You probably don't need this section; it exists only to provide some
     internal details about how GitHub Actions and PyPI coordinate using OIDC.
-If you're a beta user, you should use the `pypa/gh-action-pypi-publish`
+    If you're an ordinary user, you should use the `pypa/gh-action-pypi-publish`
     action instead.**

 As described above, the process for using an OIDC publisher is: